jrwieland/TaraniTunes-v4.x/Color Screen Widget/README.md

 1. Put the “SC” switch in the lower position to start playing the music.
 2. Put the "SC" switch in the Middle position to pause the song.
 It will continue from where it left off when the switch is returned to the lower "play" position.
 When the song ends, the next song will automatically play and “Timer3” will be reset.
 3. Press Rudder right / left trim to select and play next or previous song respectively.
-4. Put the “SC” switch in the upper (away) position. **The SC switch acts as an enter button.**   Return the "SC" to the lower position and the newly selected song will begin to play.
+4. Put the “SC” switch in the upper (away) position to reset the song.
+Return the "SC" to the lower position and the newly selected song will begin to play.

-###  If the SC switch is not put in the away position, the current song and timer is not cleared from the lua memory and the currently playing song will continue to play until the timer it is over.
-The timer and the music will be out of sync with the screen for a couple of songs, but it will normalize eventually  To correct the out of sync condition, move  the SC to the away position (enter) and return it to the play position.
+ ### Change Song
+ Press Rudder right / left trim to select the next or previous song respectively

 ### Change Playlists
-1. Press Aileron right / left trim to select the next or previous playlist respectively.
+Press Aileron right / left trim to select the next or previous playlist respectively.
-2. Put the “SC” switch in the upper (away) position.
-Again **The SC+ switch acts as an enter button.**
-3. Return the "SC" to the lower position and the newly selected playlist will begin to play

 **Tweek and make any enhancements you need too in order to Enjoy it as much as I do.
 **If you want the background I am using it is in the `Screenshots3` folder